This newsletter in English 31 October 2007

 Staff cuts despite record profit

-The British Dutch consumption goods group Unilever could increase its clear profit by 16% to 1.2 bn € alone in the second quarter 2007.
-The central management of a group nevertheless announced the shutdown of 50 of the 300 factories and the reduction of worldwide 20,000 jobs on August 2nd, 2007.
-Since years now one restructering is followed by the next (see report in the EWC New 4/2005).
+The Anglo-Dutch consumer goods group Unilever was able to increase its net profit by 16% to 1.2 bn € only in the second quarter of 2007.
+Nevertheless the central management announced on 2nd August 2007 the closure of 50 of the 300 factories and the elimination of 20,000 jobs in the world.
+For years already, a restructering is following the next.

-The European works council heard about it from the press and addressed all employees on the same day in a circular.
-On September 4th, 2007 the steering committee met with the central management in an extraordinary meeting, however it didn't get concrete information about the planned measures untill today.
+The European works council learned of it from the press and addressed on the same day in a circular to all employees.
+But only on 4th September 2007 it met with central management in Rotterdam at an extraordinary meeting, which however did not provide any concrete information on the proposed measures.

-On September 24th and 25th, 2007 the European works council and the Unilever coordination committee founded by the federation of European food trade unions EFFAT came together with representatives from Germany, France, UK, Italy and the Netherlands in Amsterdam to plan Europe-wide protests.
-Highlight shall be a demonstration in Rotterdam at the group seat on December 4th, 2007.
+On 24th and 25th September 2007 the European works council and the European Federation of Food Trade Unions (EFFAT) founded Unilever Coordination Committee came together in Amsterdam with representatives from Germany, France, Britain, Italy and the Netherlands to plan the protests across Europe.
+Highlight should be a demonstration on 4th December 2007 at the corporate headquarters in Rotterdam.

-Only in the Netherlands three of six production centres shall be closed (see graphic).
-The staff have gone on strike there on October 11th, 2007, to maintain all locations and to achieve a three-year job guarantee.
-The survivability of all locations had been confirmed before by an external consultancy firm which the works councils had engaged.
-Since the national managers only execute the decisions of the European headquarter they are no real negotiating party for the employee representation.
-The European works council however only has consultation, but no negotiation rights.
-The trade union FNV Bondgenoten documents the events on a web page of its own.
+Solely in the Netherlands three out of six plants are to be closed (see graphic).
+There, the workforce went on strike on 11th October 2007 to maintain all sites and to enforce a three-year job guarantee.
+From an external consulting firm which was engaged by the works councils the viability of all locations had been confirmed earlier.
+Since the national managers only execute the decisions of the European headquarters they are no real negotiating partners for the employee representation.
+The European works council on the other hand has only consultation, but no bargaining rights.
+The union FNV Bondgenoten documented the events on its own web page.

 Judges weaken Volkswagen participation